The persecution of Christians is on the rise worldwide

 Some Church leaders charge there is local government and military collusion in the murder of Christians, as well as the funding and supply of sophisticated weaponry to the herdsmen.
 Several hundred Christian farmers were killed in the first half of 2019.
 Meanwhile, Islamic State West Africa Province is increasingly making its presence felt, posing another threat to the Church.
 Radical Islam, often with the support of Gulf States, is on the rise across sub-Saharan Africa.

 Christians have suffered increased violence and oppression as a result of a rise in religious nationalism.
 In India, most notably, persecution has risen sharply since the 2014 rise to power of the right-wing Hindu nationalist Bharatiya Janata Party (BJP) led by Prime Minister Narendra Modi.
 In the eyes of Hindu extremists and contrary to the country’s Constitution, India is a Hindu nation, with Christianity and Islam considered to be foreign imports detrimental to the country’s Hindu identity.
 Much of the anti-Christian rhetoric hinges on the suggestion that Christians are responsible for forced conversions.
 The number of attacks by Hindu extremists on Christians doubled in 2017, reaching 736, up from 358 in 2016.
-The tally for 2018 is expected to significantly exceed the number of incidents recorded in the previous year.
+In 2017, 477 anti-Christians incidents were reported in India.
+By some accounts, there have been more thank 1,000 attacks on Christians in India, between the beginning of 2017 and the end of March 2019.
+In 2018, more than 100 churches closed, reportedly in response to extremist attacks or intervention by authorities.

 In China, where President Xi Jinping has described Christianity as “a foreign infiltration,” increased hostility to Church communities, accused of resisting government control, has resulted in the widespread removal of crosses from churches and the destruction of church buildings.
 Recognizing the influence of religious practice on society, China’s leader has insisted on the need to “sinicize” religious life—i.e. make it authentically Chinese (for which one can read Communist)—and “automotize” it—i.e. free it from foreign control.
 Some regional authorities have banned Christmas trees and greetings cards.
 The accord reached in 2018 between Beijing and the Vatican with regard to the appointment of bishops—with bishops having been chosen by the regime accepted by Rome—has not fundamentally changed the situation for Christians in China.